At a Glance

 Overview

-Staffordshire Police is a fast-paced organisation that aims to deliver the best possible service for the county’s residents, businesses and visitors.
-The force seeks people who will champion new ways of working, be collaborative and agile and represent those Staffordshire Police serves in a fair and ethical manner.
+Staffordshire Police is continually striving to deliver the best possible service for the county’s residents, businesses and visitors.
+It is a fast-paced organisation, adaptive to modern policing needs and open to continual improvement.
+The force seeks people who will champion new ways of working, be collaborative and agile, and represent in a fair and ethical manner those that Staffordshire Police serves.

 - Generous holiday entitlement, plus Bank Holidays